-- A unique looking terrarium for all kinds of reptile, this one from REPITERRA measure 100 x 50 x 50cm that can house ball pythons, bearded dragons, gerbils mouse, and other pets.
+- This one from REPITERRA measures 100 x 50 x 50cm that can house ball pythons, bearded dragons, gerbils mouse, and other pets, a unique looking terrarium for all kinds of reptiles.

 - All elements of the reptile cage are guaranteed to be premium material in the EU.

-- The cage features 12mm thick OSB boards that are free of formaldehyde, so it is safe for your pets.
+- The cage features 12mm thick OSB boards free of formaldehyde, so it is safe for your pets.
 Also, it features 2 ventilation grills on the side.